 Rabbits are now the third most popular small furry pet with more and more people having house rabbits.
 With more medical knowledge about them now and their dietary requirements they are living much longer and healthier lives.

-We are a very rabbit friendly surgery with Chris and Gemma taking a particular interest in them.
+We are a rabbit friendly surgery with Chris and Gemma taking a particular interest in bunnies.

-We were delighted that in November 2016 we were awarded Silver Rabbit Friendly status by the Rabbit Welfare and Association Fund (RWAF).
+We were delighted that in November 2016 we were awarded Silver Rabbit Friendly status by the Rabbit Welfare and Association Fund (RWAF) - in February 2018 were re-accredited.

 What does this mean?